 The degree to which they are besieged by these calls for loyalty by these powers is lost on most people.
 Taken for granted.
 Freely, even affectionately accommodated.
 Followed without thought, these are, after all, not abstractions; anyone can participate.
 Just line up and you’re in.
 Everyone does so to one degree or another.
 Humans search for meaning.
 Since survival of the institution is the operative ethic of all institutions, those who associate themselves with the institution find a sense of belonging and consequently are prejudice against those who do not belong.

 Even churches are principalities.
 At the end of the day, any principality’s goal will be to survive.
-This means that the institution will do what it has do to survive.
+This means that the institution will do what it has to do in order to survive.
 It will fire people.
 It will protect its reputation.
 It will behave inconsistently…even irrationally.
-In the denomination in which I was raised it has treated others horribly to serve itself as a principality.
 Why?
 Because it must persist.
 The power, through those who serve it, defends itself.
 This power, not the people, is in control.
 The power existed before this generation and will survive it.
 It’s like an ant colony.
 No one person rules.
 Individual ants come and go.
 Live and die.
 What controls it all is an emergent spirituality that governs the survival response and keeps the power alive from generation to generation, acquiring new slaves and servants as it moves through time.
 Three thousand years ago God’s people worshipped golden calves, today they worship money, and celebrity, and prestige, and nationalism, and denominations.
 The great compromise of the church with the emperor Constantine served to begin to accommodate Christianity with the values of principalities and the preservation of power.